mytechnotalent/Go-Hacking/README.md

 <br>

-# Today's Tutorial [May 27, 2026]
+# Today's Tutorial [May 29, 2026]
-## Lesson 198: Pico Hacking Course (Part 15 - Debugging double)
+## Lesson 199: Pico Hacking Course (Part 16 - Hacking double)
-In this lesson we will discuss debugging the double data type.
+In this lesson we will discuss hacking the double data type.

 -> Click [HERE](https://0xinfection.github.io/reversing) to read the FREE ebook.